Yehudi Wyner: Life and career

 Wyner taught for 14 years at Yale, where he was the head of the composition faculty.
-He also taught at SUNY Purchase, Cornell, Brandeis and Harvard.
+He also taught at SUNY Purchase, Cornell, Brandeis, and Harvard.

 In 2006, Wyner won the Pulitzer Prize for Music for his piano concerto Chiavi in Mano.

 Personal life

-Wyner was married to Nancy Braverman (Wyner) from 1951 to 1966, with whom he had three children – Isaiah, Adam, and Cassia.
+From 1951 to 1966 Wyner was married to Nancy Braverman (Wyner), with whom he had three children.
 He married soprano Susan Davenny-Wyner in 1967.

 He graduated from Yale University and Harvard University.